mkchang/vscode-marko-peek/README.md

  * Go To: jump directly to the css file or open it in a new editor (`F12` or `Ctrl-click/Cmd+click`)
  * Hover: show the definition in a hover over the symbol (`Ctrl+hover`)

 By default searches only for .marko files from other .marko files (e.g. going to a child component from a parent).
+For more details on how to structure Marko files, checkout [the docs on how tags are discovered](https://markojs.com/docs/custom-tags/#how-tags-are-discovered).

 See [Extension Settings](#extension-settings) for more details on configuring other extensions.

 See editor docs for more details